+The respective IRP Panels may stay either or both IRPs in their discretion pending a decision on the motion for consolidation, provided that the non-moving Parties shall be granted an opportunity to make representations on any such stay to their IRP.

 Rationale: The IOT was concerned that the work of all relevant IRP Panels would have to continue in each IRP while the request for Consolidation was being considered, potentially resulting in a waste of resources.
 As such the IOT is proposing to allow the Panels responsible for these IRPs (or the IRP Provider where the Panel is not yet in place) to make the decision to stay either of both while the request for consolidation is being considered.

+In considering whether to consolidate, the First IRP Panel should consider all relevant circumstances, including, without limitation:

+The views of all the Parties.

+The progress already made in the IRPs, including whether allowing the request would require previous decisions to be reopened, steps to be repeated, or other duplication of work.

+Whether an IRP Panel has been appointed in more than one of the IRPs and, if so, whether the same or different Panelists have been appointed.

+Whether granting a request to consolidate would create a conflict of interest for an already-appointed Panelist.

+How consolidation better furthers the Purposes of the IRP generally, as compared to the proceedings continuing independently.

 Rationale: The IOT noted that the Interim Supplementary Procedures (ISP) do not provide any guidance when considering whether to grant a request to consolidate.
 After considering this in depth the IOT is proposing the factors in Rule 7 (11) of this rule as a non-exhaustive guideline for the First IRP Panel.

+The First IRP Panel should endeavour to make a decision on a motion for consolidation as soon as possible and in any event shall do so within [15] days of final submissions.
+The First IRP Panel shall provide a brief statement of the reasons for their decision.

-Rationale: Given the expectation in the Bylaws that an IRP be completed in six months, the IOT was concerned about not having any deadline for the First IRP Panel to make a decision regarding a consolidation request which could significantly extend the time to complete an IRP if such a decision is protracted.
+Rationale: Given the expectation in the Bylaws that an IRP be completed in six months, the IOT was concerned about not having any deadline for the First IRP Panel to make a decision regarding a consolidation request, which could significantly extend the time to complete an IRP if such a decision is protracted.
 After considering this, the IOT is proposing to include this section to institute a deadline for the First IRP Panel to make a decision regarding a request for consolidation.

 The proposed timing of 15 days is an initial proposal on which community input is being sought.

+When IRPs are consolidated, they shall be consolidated into the First IRP, unless otherwise agreed by all Parties or the First IRP Panel finds otherwise.

 Rationale: The IOT considers that there should be consistency as to how cases are consolidated, where possible.
 After considering this the IOT is proposing as guidance that consolidated IRPs be consolidated into the First IRP unless otherwise agreed by all parties or the First IRP Panel finds otherwise.
 The First IRP Panel is therefore provided with guidance, without limiting its discretion in this matter.

+The First IRP Panel shall continue in place for the consolidated IRP proceedings unless one or more of the Panelists is unable to continue and withdraws due to conflict of interest, in which case the Party whose Panelist withdraws will select a further Panelist in accordance with Rule 3.